ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 [root@vm-rhel8 ~]#

 ```
-**NOTE** If you have already created the cluster with below parameter to true, you can skip going ahead and return back to [High Level Steps for setting up the cluster as airgap install]()
+**NOTE** If you have already created the cluster with below parameter to true, you can skip going ahead and return back to [High Level Steps for setting up the cluster](#architecture)

 ```
 initialization_info     = {